 “The third reaction is what happened to Hannah Gould,” the doctor said.

 “The wife of Derek Gould, MedicinaTech’s old CFO,” Peter said.

 “Yes, he was the first victim, you know that,” the doctor said.
-“Hannah actually came here a week after the attack; she came here to talk to me about this supposedly medical issue.
+“Hannah actually came here a week after the attack.
+After being in quarantine for a few days, they suited her up with a protective suit.
+She came here to talk to me about this supposedly medical issue.
 The little white lights enter you and only slightly change you, as happened to her–you feel a warm, vibrating feeling, and you’re a carrier.
 And the last reaction is nothing at all–no entry of the body, or what happened to us.”

 “Why do you think there are these different reactions?”
 Peter asked.
 “Why do those things kill some, fuck other people up for a while, live in people’s bodies without harming them, or don’t touch us at all?”

-“Well, according to Hannah, who when she visited me, had those little stars fly out at me and not enter me (my first experience of that, by the way), she said, ‘It depends on how sympathetic you are to the cause’.”
+“Well, when Hannah visited me, she took off her head covering and let those little stars fly out at me, though they did not enter me (my first experience of that, by the way).
+She said, ‘Their harming or not harming you depends on how sympathetic you are to the cause’.”